wabibaah/real-estate-listing-mern-client/README.md

 click on save changes
 edit block public access (bucket settings), click on the edit button uncheck "Block all public access"

+GENERATING A GOOGLE MAPS KEY
+google "google developer console" make sure that your project is choosen , if not choose the project name correctly click on enable apis and search for "maps" click on "maps javascript api" make sure it is enabled, if not , you must find a way to enable it and also put in your bank card details he went to a place and i saw "enabled apis" , a lot of them came up . but anyway this is just by the way on the left side bar, click on "APIs", "credentials", the name is "Maps API Key" or maybe this is what we used for the places and we can't use it , we now want one for maps addresses in the actions three dots, click on it , and click on "edit api key" edit the name and change "Maps API Key" to "Places API Key" and save. click on "create credentials" and select "API Key", change the name to "Maps API Key"